 - Pontic: The replacem ent tooth

-Before the bridge can be put in, Dr. Krothapalli will file down and prepare the adjacent teeth that will anchor it.
+Before the bridge can be put in, the dentist will file down and prepare the adjacent teeth that will anchor it.
 A temporary bridge is then installed, while the dentist uses molds of the teeth to create an individual, specially sized bridge.
 Then, he will remove the temporary bridge and cement in the permanent one.